Kumihimo Braiding Instructions for different braid structures

 This is where to find detailed instructions and lots of step-by-step photos to help kumihimo enthusiasts to extend their skills.
+The instructions use photographic step-by-step photos.
+If you prefer videos you could try my YouTube channel.

 From left to right , Round Braid, Half Round Braid, Hollow Braid, Square Braid, Spiral Braid